 Will speak the supreme Dharma.

-One shall see oneself there, too,
+They shall see themselves there, too,

 With palms joined, praising the Buddhas.

-Hearing the Dharma, one will rejoice
+Hearing the Dharma, they will rejoice

 And make offerings.

-One will gain the Dharanis,
+They will gain the Dharanis,

 And certify to non-retreating wisdom.

-The Buddhas, knowing one's mind
+The Buddhas, knowing their minds

-Will know that one has deeply entered the Buddha Path,
+Have deeply entered the Buddha Way,

 For the realization of the most proper enlightenment.

-Saying, “You, Good Man,
+Saying, “You, Good Men,

 Shall in the future age,